Mongrel Punt AFL Awards History

 THOUGHTS – Might be about time we approach a legend to lend his name to this award.

 The winners cover just about every role in defence, which is gratifying, as that is the way the formula is designed.
-This year, with a tie between players from the two youngest AFL teams, it was a great result.
-Not overly popular, but I was pleased.
+This year, we had our first dual winner, with the Big Daddy of the Brisbane defence taking all before him.

 Mongrel Rising Star – as voted by Mongrel Writers